elmtree-askmo/cloudcannon-app/content/learn/business-and-management/why-is-business-finance-significant-for-companies.md

 url: /learn/business-and-management/questions/why-is-business-finance-significant-for-companies
 score: -1.0
 related_article1:
-    id: 98636
+    id: 98637
     title: >-
-        What are retained earnings and how are they used in business finance?
+        How does trade credit function as a source of finance?
     subject: Accounting and Finance
-    url: /learn/accounting-and-finance/questions/what-are-retained-earnings-and-how-are-they-used-in-business-finance
+    url: /learn/accounting-and-finance/questions/how-does-trade-credit-function-as-a-source-of-finance
 related_article2:
-    id: 98652
+    id: 98641
     title: >-
-        Can you explain Global Depository Receipts (GDRs) and their significance?
+        How is commercial paper used as a source of finance?
     subject: Accounting and Finance
-    url: /learn/accounting-and-finance/questions/can-you-explain-global-depository-receipts-gdrs-and-their-significance
+    url: /learn/accounting-and-finance/questions/how-is-commercial-paper-used-as-a-source-of-finance
 related_article3:
-    id: 98650
+    id: 98645
     title: >-
-        What role do international agencies and development banks play in international financing?
+        What are debentures and how are they used in business finance?
-    subject: Economics
+    subject: Accounting and Finance
-    url: /learn/economics/questions/what-role-do-international-agencies-and-development-banks-play-in-international-financing
+    url: /learn/accounting-and-finance/questions/what-are-debentures-and-how-are-they-used-in-business-finance
 related_article4:
-    id: 98648
+    id: 98652
     title: >-
-        What are the different methods of international financing available to businesses?
-    subject: Business and Management
-    url: /learn/business-and-management/questions/what-are-the-different-methods-of-international-financing-available-to-businesses
-related_article5:
-    id: 98654
-    title: >-
-        How do Indian Depository Receipts (IDRs) differ from other depository receipts?
+        Can you explain Global Depository Receipts (GDRs) and their significance?
     subject: Accounting and Finance
-    url: /learn/accounting-and-finance/questions/how-do-indian-depository-receipts-idrs-differ-from-other-depository-receipts
+    url: /learn/accounting-and-finance/questions/can-you-explain-global-depository-receipts-gdrs-and-their-significance
 ---

 &nbsp;